TTanisha/FamilyHub/docs/sprint-3/Testing_Plan.md

     - when the user enters all valid information (first name, last name, email, password, birthday)
     - when the user selects `Create account`
     - then their account should be created with the correct information
+    - then the user should be logged in
-    - then the page should display a success message saying their account has been created
+    - then the user should be redirected to the calendar page

   - Given a user is on the  **`sign up`** page
     - when the user enters an invalid email address